babel/website/docs/parser.md

 - **annexb**: By default, Babel parses JavaScript according to [ECMAScript's Annex B "_Additional ECMAScript Features for Web Browsers_"](https://tc39.es/ecma262/#sec-additional-ecmascript-features-for-web-browsers) syntax.
 When this option is set to `false`, Babel will parse syntax without the extensions specific to Annex B.

-- **createImportExpression**: By default, the parser parses dynamic import `import()` as call expression nodes.
+- **createImportExpressions**: By default, the parser parses dynamic import `import()` as call expression nodes.
 When this option is set to `true`, `ImportExpression` AST nodes are created instead.
 This option will default to `true` in Babel 8.

 - **createParenthesizedExpressions**: By default, the parser sets `extra.parenthesized` on the expression nodes.
 When this option is set to `true`, `ParenthesizedExpression` AST nodes are created instead.